Adelaide

 Glenara House, Adelaide

-• Glenelg: Glenelg is one of Adelaide’s western suburbs.
-However, the town was founded before Adelaide itself in 1836 and even as the first settlement on mainland South Australia.
-Today, Glenelg is a popular excursion destination with the town’s lovely sandy beach, marina and relaxed atmosphere.
+Glenelg is one of Adelaide’s western suburbs.
+However, the city was founded before Adelaide itself in 1836 and even as the first settlement on the mainland of South Australia.
+Today, Glenelg is a favorite excursion destination with the town’s lovely sandy beach, marina, fine buildings and relaxed atmosphere.

-• Mount Lofty: Mount Lofty is the highest peak in the Mount Lofty Ranges.
+Mount Lofty is the highest peak in Mount Lofty Ranges.
 The peak is 710 meters above sea level and is easily accessible.
-The scenery and views are impressive from the viewpoint of Mount Lofty Summit where you can see Adelaide and its environs.
+The scenery and views are impressive from the Mount Lofty Summit viewpoint, where you can see Adelaide and the surrounding area.

 Shopping